n4kz/weaver/readme.md

     npm install weaver
 ```

-If you have chosen local installation, check your `$PATH` environment variable. `npm` creates symlinks to
+If you have chosen local installation, check your `PATH` environment variable. `npm` creates symlinks to
 all binaries in `node_modules/.bin` hidden folder.
-So you may want to prepend it to `$PATH`.
+So you may want to prepend it to `PATH`.

 # Usage